maxint-rd/mxUnifiedLcdEdentifier2/README.md

 Features & limitations
 ======================
 - The current version of this library supports ESP8266 and Atmel ATmega328 MCUs.
-On experiments using an ESP-01 noise was observed, possibly due to power issues.
-Noise may cause wild pixels on the display or errors initializing properly, resulting in nothing displayed.
+On some experiments using an ESP-01 occasional noise was observed, possibly due to power issues.
+Noise may cause wild pixels on the display or errors initializing properly, resulting in nothing displayed or in distorted images, depending on which bits flipped when.
-- Currently not all LCD commands are fully known.
+- Currently the LCD commands are not decisively fully known.
 The command-set resembles that of the Nokia 5110 (PCD8544) and other Philips LCD controllers.
-Based on the datasheets of these controllers more commands were discovered (such as inverting and setting contrast).
+More features were discovered in the Sitronix ST7549T datasheet.
+There are multiple controller manufacturers using similar protocols, which can be recognized for instance by there addressing scheme (0x4xxx and 0x8xxx for rows and columns).
+Based on the datasheets of the Philips and Sitronix controllers more commands were discovered (such as inverting and setting contrast).
+All commands used by the e.dentifier2 device have been identified but more commands could be applicable to this LCD.

 LINKS
 =====